Moses Commissions Joshua

-This transfer shifted the legitimate priesthood from the Levitical order to the Melchizedek Order, where one’s tribe and genealogy has no relevance (Hebrews 7:12, 13, 14).
+This transfer shifted the legitimate priesthood from the Levitical order to the Melchizedek Order, where one’s tribe and genealogy has no relevance (Heb.
+7:12-14).

 John was essentially a rival high priest, whether he knew it or not.
 The temple was being ruled by a high priest that was called by men and not by God.
 So John left the temple and baptized at the Jordan River instead of at the laver.

 And so when Jesus presented Himself to John for baptism, the presence of God was with them.
 John represented Moses, and Jesus represented Joshua.
-This was how the prophecy in Deuteronomy 31:14 was fulfilled according to the new circumstances.
+This was how the prophecy in Deut.
+31:14 was fulfilled in accordance with the new circumstances.
 By recognizing this parallel, we may extrapolate that Moses baptized Joshua as a prophetic pattern for the day when John baptized Jesus (Yeshua).

 15 And the Lord appeared in the tent in a pillar of cloud, and the pillar of cloud stood at the doorway of the tent.

 It seems that the pillar of cloud normally hovered over the Most Holy Place, directly above the Ark of the Covenant.
 Hence, it moved twenty cubits over the Holy Place and “stood at the doorway of the tent.”
-Moses and Joshua thus stood in close to the laver in the outer court, which stood near the doorway of the tabernacle.
+This was where Moses and Joshua were standing, for the laver in the outer court stood just outside the doorway of the tabernacle.

 When Moses and Joshua presented themselves in Deuteronomy 31, the record gives only a prophecy of Israel’s apostasy that would bring about divine judgment.
-This suggests that the same would occur with Jesus, for we know that He was rejected as the Messiah, bringing divine judgment upon Jerusalem forty years later.
+This suggests that the same apostasy seen in ancient Israel would manifest again in the nation in the time of Jesus Christ, for we know that He was rejected as the Messiah, bringing divine judgment upon Jerusalem forty years later.

 16 And the Lord said to Moses, “Behold, you are about to lie down with your fathers; and this people will arise and play the harlot with the strange gods of the land, into the midst of which they are going, and will forsake Me and break My covenant which I have made with them.”